siddhpatil6/flutterquestions/README.md

 <li>Navigation:  </li>BuildContext is used to navigate to other screens or routes using the Navigator class.
 <li>Managing State: </li> In stateful widgets, BuildContext is used to manage the state of the widget and its descendants.
 </ul>

+<h1> Change notifier uses which design pattern ? </h1>
+ChangeNotifier in Flutter uses the Observer design pattern. <br>

+In the Observer pattern, there are two main components: the Subject and the Observer.
+The Subject is the object that holds some state and notifies the Observers when the state changes.
+The Observers are the objects that are interested in the state changes and register themselves with the Subject to receive notifications. <br>